healeycodes/among-us-friends/README.md

 "ally" -- imposters
 "spon"

-"crew" <-- game winner
+"crew" <-- game winner (crew, imposter)

-"skeld" <-- map shortname
+"skeld" <-- map shortname (skeld, mira, polus, airship)
 ```

-See the above image for clarification.

 <br>

-This setup is easy for me to update when we play multiple games with the same lobby as I can clone the rows.

-The data is brought into the application through the Sheets API (v4).
+Sheets should be named in the following format:

+-   `Current` — the season in-progress
+-   `Season X` — where `X` is an incrementing integer starting at `1`

 <br>